Eschatologue/CM_wiki/docs/equipment/consumeables/potion.md

 ### Healing Potion

-You regain hit points when you drink this potion.
-The number of hit points restored is as shown in the Potions of Healing table.
+You regain Hit Points when you drink this potion.
+The number of Hit Points restored is as shown in the Potions of Healing table.
 Whatever its potency and size, the potion's red liquid glimmers when agitated.

 | :material-text: **NAME**  | :rsc-silver: **COST** | :material-hospital-box: **HP REGAINED** |
 | --- | -: | :-- |